February 20, 2012, Christopher D. Carroll qModel

 , and

-Figure 1 presents two versions of the phase diagram, one for
+Figure 1 presents two phase diagrams, one for and

 and